 - Learning capacity.
 The SSA will consider if there are any other jobs you could do before they approve you for benefits.

+If MS is making it impossible for you to work, contact Cuddigan Law to arrange a free evaluation of your case.
 Many people are denied SSDI the first time they apply.
 Usually, this is because they don't provide all the necessary documentation to support their diagnosis.
 Let Cuddigan Law help you.
 We'll assist in documenting your condition, and we'll work with your treating medical providers to describe the full extent of your limitations.
 We know exactly how much these disability benefits mean to you.
-If we accept your case, we will take all steps within the law to help you get them.
-Learn more in our free booklet, Why You Should Hire an Attorney to Handle Your Social Security Disability Claim.
-If MS is making it impossible for you to work, contact Cuddigan Law to speak with an intake specialist for free.
+For tips and insider information about winning disability benefits get your free copy of the definitive guide to Social Security disability: The Five Deadly Mistakes That Can Destroy Your Social Security Disability Case And How to Avoid Them,